Política de privacidad

 Whenever you object to direct marketing from us by a different communication method to that of the marketing communications you have received from us, you must provide us with your name and sufficient information to enable us to identify you in relation to the communications you have received (for example, if you have received text messages from us and you wish to unsubscribe by email, we may need you to provide us with your phone number in that email).

-Where you wish to purchase goods or services from us, we require your personal information in order to enter into a contract with you.
-We may also require your personal information pursuant to a statutory obligation (in order to be able to send you an invoice for products and services you wish to order from us, for example).
+Where you wish to purchase goods or services from us, we require your personal data in order to enter into a contract with you.
+We may also require your personal data pursuant to a statutory obligation (in order to be able to send you an invoice for products and services you wish to order from us, for example).

-If you do not provide your personal information, we will not be able to enter into a contract with you or to provide you with those products or services.
+If you do not provide your personal data, we will not be able to enter into a contract with you or to provide you with those products or services.

-Where we intend to use your personal information for a new purpose other than the purpose(s) for which we originally collected it, we will provide you with information about that purpose and any other relevant information before we use your personal information for that new purpose and obtain your consent if required.
+Where we intend to use your personal data for a new purpose other than the purpose(s) for which we originally collected it, we will provide you with information about that purpose and any other relevant information before we use your personal data for that new purpose and obtain your consent if required.

-Please inform us of any changes to any information (including personal information) which we hold about you so we can keep the information we hold about you accurate and up-to-date.
+Please inform us of any changes to any information (including personal data) which we hold about you so we can keep the information we hold about you accurate and up-to-date.

 It is possible that we may receive information pertaining to children under the age of 13 by fraud or deception.
 If we are notified of this, as soon as we verify the information, we will immediately obtain the appropriate parental consent to use that information or, if we are unable to obtain such parental consent, we will delete the information from our servers.
 If you would like to notify us of our receipt of information about children under the age of 13, please do so by sending an email to email@example.com.